norydiankov/Boston-Housing/README.md

 - [matplotlib](http://matplotlib.org/)
 - [scikit-learn](http://scikit-learn.org/stable/)

-You will also need to have software installed to run and execute a [Jupyter Notebook](http://ipython.org/notebook.html)
+Please note that Jupiter Notebook [Jupyter Notebook](http://ipython.org/notebook.html) is needed.

-If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](http://continuum.io/downloads) distribution of Python, which already has the above packages and more included.
-Make sure that you select the Python 2.7 installer and not the Python 3.x installer.
+To install Python, you can install the [Anaconda](http://continuum.io/downloads) distribution of Python, which already has the above packages and more included.
+However, the Python 2.7 installer should be selected and not the Python 3.x installer.

 ### Code